Episiotomy: Controversy

-Traditionally, physicians have used episiotomies to deflect the cut in the perineal skin away from the anal sphincter muscle, as control over stool (faeces) is an important function of the anal sphincter, i.e. lessen perineal trauma, minimize postpartum pelvic floor dysfunction, and as muscles have a good blood supply, by avoiding damaging the anal sphincter muscle, reduce the loss of blood during delivery, and protect against neonatal trauma.
-While episiotomy is employed to obviate issues such as post-partum pain, incontinence, and sexual dysfunction, some studies suggest that episiotomy surgery itself can cause all of these problems, the episiotomy and wound can continue as a tear and damage the ring of muscle around the lower part of the large bowel, the anal sphincter.
+Traditionally, physicians have used episiotomies to deflect the cut in the perineal skin away from the anal sphincter muscle, as control over stool (faeces) is an important function of the anal sphincter.
+This technique is intended to lessen perineal trauma, minimize postpartum pelvic floor dysfunction, reduce the loss of blood during delivery by avoiding damaging the anal sphincter muscle (as this muscle has a good blood supply), and protect against neonatal trauma.
+While episiotomy is employed to obviate issues such as post-partum pain, incontinence, and sexual dysfunction, some studies suggest that episiotomy surgery itself can cause all of these problems.
+The episiotomy and wound can continue as a tear and damage the ring of muscle around the lower part of the large bowel, the anal sphincter.
 Research has shown that natural tears typically are less severe (although this is perhaps surprising since an episiotomy is designed for when natural tearing will cause significant risks or trauma).
 Slow delivery of the head in between contractions will result in the least perineal damage.
 Studies in 2010 based on interviews with postpartum women have concluded that limiting perineal trauma during birth is conducive to continued sexual function after birth.
 At least one study has recommended that routine episiotomy be abandoned for this reason.

 In various countries, routine episiotomy has been an accepted medical practice for many years.
 Since about the 1960s, routine episiotomies have been rapidly losing popularity among obstetricians and midwives in almost all countries in Europe, Australia, Canada, and the United States.
 A nationwide U.S. population study suggested that 31% of women having babies in U.S. hospitals received episiotomies in 1997, compared with 56% in 1979.
 In Latin America, it remains popular and is performed in 90% of hospital births.